Antibiotics can sometimes interact with other medicines or substances. This means it can have an effect that is different to what you expected.

 Some antibiotics need to be taken with food, while others need to be taken on an empty stomach.
-You should always read the patient information leaflet that comes with your medicine.
+Always read the patient information leaflet that comes with your medicine.

-You should completely avoid alcohol while taking the antibiotics metronidazole or tinidazole, and for 48 hours afterwards, as this combination can cause very unpleasant side effects, such as:
+It's best to completely avoid alcohol while taking metronidazole or tinidazole, and for 48 hours afterwards, as this combination can cause very unpleasant side effects, such as:

 - feeling and being sick

 It's recommended that you do not drink alcohol while taking antibiotics in general.
 However, as long as you drink in moderation, alcohol is unlikely to interact significantly with your medicine.

 Read more about drinking alcohol while taking antibiotics.

 Some antibiotics, such as rifampicin and rifabutin, can reduce the effectiveness of the contraceptive pill.

 If you're prescribed rifampicin or rifabutin, you may need to use additional contraception, such as condoms, while taking antibiotics.
 Speak to your GP, nurse or pharmacist for advice.

 Some of the medicines you may need to avoid, or seek advice on, while taking an antibiotic include: